biancamika/portfolio-2019/_posts/2019-10-15-tbcwebsite.md

 <p style="text-align:center;color:grey;">Screen captures of Brine demo website</p>

+To save time, I started making the website after my wireframes were approved.
 The website was built on Squarespace due to its ease of use.
 The base of its design is the <a href="https://www.squarespace.com/templates/brine">Brine template</a>, chosen for its flexibility.

-To save time, I started working in Squarespace after my wireframes were approved.

-# Responsive Design

 ## Final Output